The key message throughout the evening was that the veterinary profession has a clear and trusted dual responsibility

 The talks were detailed and technical but some of the key messages that the audience heard included:

-• Globally, at least 20% of animal protein production is lost due to animal diseases (OIE, 2015) which is inherently unsustainable.
+n Globally, at least 20 per cent of animal protein production is lost due to animal diseases (OIE, 2015) which is inherently unsustainable.

 Advertisement